kdoctor-io/kdoctor/docs/reference/netreach.md

 ## Basic description

-For this kind of task, kdoctor-controller will generate corresponding [agent](../concepts/runtime.md) and other resources, and each agent pod sends http requests to each other with the request address of each agent's pod ip, service ip, ingress ip and so on, and obtains the success rate and average latency.
+For this kind of task, kdoctor-controller will generate corresponding [agent](../concepts/runtime.md) and other resources.
+Each agent Pod sends http requests to each other with the request address of each agent's Pod IP, service IP, ingress IP and so on, and obtains the success rate and average latency.
 It can specify the success condition to determine whether the result is successful or not.
-And, detailed reports can be obtained through the aggregation API.
+Detailed reports can be obtained through the aggregation API.

 ## NetReach example